gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ```

 ## Summary
-- A Blueprint has been created that describes how an nginx ingress can be deployed into a Kubernetes cluster.
+- A blueprint has been created that describes how a nginx ingress can be deployed into a kubernetes cluster.
-- A Component Descriptor has been created that contains the Blueprint and another external resources as resources.
+- A component descriptor has been created that contains the blueprint and another external resources as local resources with access type `localOciBlob`.
-- The Blueprint and the Cmponent Descriptor are uploaded to the OCI registry.
+- The blueprint and the component descriptor are uploaded to the oci registry.
-- An _Installation_ has been defined and applied to the cluster which resulted in the deployed nginx application.
+- A installation has been defined and applied to the cluster which resulted in teh deployed nginx application.

 ## Up Next
-In the [next tutorial](./02-simple-import.md), another application is deployed that used the exported ingressClass data.
+In the [next tutorial](./02-local-simple-blueprint.md), the same blueprint is deployed but using only component local artifacts.